What is multicultural education?

 How should a curriculum be changed to be more multicultural?

 Five stages have been proposed for multicultural curriculum reform (see source by Paul C. Gorski).
 The process of bringing multicultural components into a curriculum may include participating in a multicultural seminar or workshops, examining current course content, obtaining support from colleagues, and undertaking necessary personal examination and change.
-Educators should compare the stages to their current practices and consider ways to improve their curriculua.
+Educators should compare the stages to their current practices and consider ways to improve their curricula.
 Higher stages represent greater multicultural competence.

 Stage 1: Recognition